jorgelink6/UdacityProjectCapstone2/README.md

 7. unzip
 8. aws
 9. eksctl

 ### Continous integration

-For validation only were used linting tools and the docker build succes,
+For validation only were used linting tools and the docker build succes

+#### steps
+1. start
+2. Lint HTML
+3. Lint Dockerfile
+4. Build Docker file

+### Continuos deployment

+The deplyoment pipeline part starts in the  **Deploy docker to Docker Hub**  stage and concludes updating/creating a record in the s3 Hosted Zone created for the project.